Employment law – Redundancy

-Am I entitled to a suitable alternative role and a 4 week trial period
+Am I entitled to a suitable alternative role and a 4 week trial period?

 Whether an alternative job offered is suitable will depend on the terms of the job offered and your skills, abilities and circumstances.
 Factors such as pay, status, hours and location are relevant when deciding if the new role is a suitable alternative.

 The role does not need to exactly mirror your old position, or even be based in the same location.
 The tribunals have said it may also be appropriate for a senior employee to be given the opportunity to consider a more junior role at a reduced salary.
 Any offer of alternative employment must be made before your current job ends.
 It can be made in writing or can be verbal.
 It must give you enough details about the new job so you know what the difference is between your existing job and the new job.